rtgunti/PileEmUp/README.md

 98 Cards - A new Single Player Card Game

-Your deck contains 98 cards ranging from 2 to 99.
+The deck contains 98 cards numbered from 2 to 99.

-Distribute all of these cards on four different piles - one after another.
+Stack these cards on four different piles - one after another.

 The two piles on top need to be in ascending order, the two piles at the bottom need to be in descending order.